grafana/mimir/docs/sources/architecture/querier.md

     # CLI flag: -blocks-storage.tsdb.memory-snapshot-on-shutdown
     [memory_snapshot_on_shutdown: <boolean> | default = false]

-    # (advanced) The size of the write queue used by the head chunks mapper.
+    # (experimental) The size of the write queue used by the head chunks mapper.
     # Lower values reduce memory utilisation at the cost of potentially higher
     # ingest latency.
 Value of 0 switches chunks mapper to implementation
     # without a queue.